 In 1987 Reinhold joined the DLR German Aerospace Center.
 He managed several projects in extraterrestrial science, including the SOFIA airborne stratospheric observatory, and various experiments launched on sounding rockets from the Esrange facility in Sweden.
 He then became the coordinator for spaceflight in DLR’s planning department.

-After the mission, he returned to Germany as the Deputy Head of DLR’s Astronaut Office and supported the Spacelab-D2 mission on the Space Shuttle (STS-55, April–May 1993).
+After the mission, he returned to Germany as the Deputy Head of DLR’s Astronaut Office and supported the Spacelab-D2 mission on the Space Shuttle mission STS-55, April–May 1993.

 In 1993 Reinhold was appointed assistant to the Director of DLR’s Space Programme.
 He was responsible for extraterrestrial, spaceflight and microgravity programmes.

 From 1998 to 2002 Reinhold lectured part-time on spaceflight operations at the Technical University of Munich.
-Since then he has lectured at the International Space University in Strasbourg, where he is a member of the faculty, as well as the Technical University of Aachen.
+Since then he has also lectured at the International Space University in Strasbourg, France, where he is a member of the faculty, and at the Technical University of Aachen, Germany.

 In February 1999 he joined ESA’s European Astronaut Corps at the European Astronaut Centre in Cologne, Germany.

-Reinhold was the Crew Operations Manager for two Soyuz taxi missions with ESA astronauts to the International Space Station in 2002.
-As ESA’s Operations Manager from a duty station in ESTEC, the Netherlands, he then directed the two nationally sponsored Soyuz missions in 2003 and 2004.
+Reinhold was the Crew Operations Manager for two Soyuz missions with ESA astronauts to the International Space Station in 2002.
+As ESA’s Operations Manager from his duty station in ESTEC, the Netherlands, he directed the two nationally sponsored missions in 2003 and 2004.

-In 2005 he was appointed Head of the International Space Station Mission Integration and Operations Division in the ESA Directorate of Operations and Infrastructure with a permanent duty station at the Columbus Control Centre in Munich.
-From July to December 2006, as ESA’s Operations Manager, he supervised preparation and flight operations for the first long-duration mission of an ESA astronaut on the International Space Station.
-Called Astrolab, it was a precursor to Columbus operations.
+In 2005 he was appointed Head of the International Space Station Mission Integration and Operations Division in the ESA Directorate of Operations and Infrastructure with a permanent duty station at the Columbus Control Centre near Munich, Germany, From July to December 2006, as ESA’s Operations Manager, he supervised preparation and flight operations for the first long-duration mission of an ESA astronaut on the International Space Station.
+The Astrolab mission with ESA astronaut Thomas Reiter was a precursor to Columbus operations.